"Gentle when stroked, yet fierce when provoked"

 The main reason for the weight difference in these 2 majestic dogs is that the Irish Wolfhound dog was bred for speed, to catch - and take on in single combat - a wolf.

 The Wolfhound is a unique blend of speed, power, sheer size, and very good eyesight.
 Bigger even than the Scottish Deerhound, the modern Irish Wolfhound is an amiable, calm and dignified breed.

 BUT how big is BIG?
+Think not just large size, but giant size.
 These images may give you some idea as to the size of adult Irish Wolfhound dogs.

 The Irish Wolfhound is taller than most owners when it stands up.